 The time spent on working and the time an employee is required to be present at a place of work at the employer’s disposal are considered working hours.
 Daily periods of rest are not included in working hours if the employee is free to leave the place of work during these times.
 Travel time is not included in working hours unless it at the same time constitutes work performance.

 An employer and an employee can agree that the employee is required to remain available to be called in to work when necessary.
-Stand-by time is not included in working hours.
+Stand-by time is not included in working hours, unless it requires presence in the workplace or in its immediate vicinity.
 Upon agreeing on stand-by, the employer and employee must also agree on remuneration for it.
 At least half of the time the employee spends on stand-by at home must be remunerated either in pay or by corresponding free time during regular working hours.

 According to the Working Hours Act, regular working hours shall not exceed eight hours a day or 40 hours a week.
 The regular weekly working hours can also be arranged in such a way that the average is 40 hours over a period of no more than 52 weeks.